 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient hospital services (continued) You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Outpatient mental health care No prior authorization required.
-Covered services include: \$25 copay per each individual or group visit 50% coinsurance Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, \$30 copay per each individual or group visit 50% coinsurance clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicarequalified mental health care professional as allowed under applicable state laws.
 Additional Mental Health counselors Licensed Professional Counselors (LPC), Licensed Clinical Professional Counselors (LCPC), Licensed Marital and Family Therapists (LMFT), and Licensed Mental Health Counselors (LMHC) are available as in-network providers.
-The amounts you pay for services provided by "Additional Mental Health counselors" do not apply to your yearly maximum out-of-pocket amount.
-If you are seeing a non-participating If you are seeing a non-participating Medicare provider, please reference Section 1.3 above as you may be Balance Billed for these services.
+The amounts you pay for services provided by "Additional Mental Health counselors" do not apply to your yearly maximum out- of-pocket amount.
+Tourselors Tourselors If you are seeing a non-participating Medicare provider, please reference Section 1.3 above as you may be Balance Billed for these services.